 During 2013/14 National Grid Gas (NGG - now Cadent Gas) implemented an initiative (known as "Project Nexus") with National Grid Property (NGP) to transfer the redundant gas holders and associated land out of NGG.
 The required number of redundant gas holders (i.e. 101) were transferred to NGP and upon the transfer NGG incurred a cost equal to the allowed unit cost agreed in the Final Proposals.
 As a result, the regulated business is expected to fully deliver the required output at allowed cost.
-The table below details the number of sites that were transferred to NGP, together with the cost incurred by NGG.

-NGP are completing the programme more rapidly than the phasing included in final proposals because maintenance costs are incurred if disused gas holders are left in existence to ensure the that structures do not become unsafe and they remain secure.
+NGP have completed the programme more rapidly than the phasing included in final proposals because maintenance costs are incurred if disused gas holders are left in existence to ensure the that structures do not become unsafe and they remain secure.
 Consequently, we have adjusted the allowances to be in line with the sale of the sites and the recognition of Totex costs as reported in Cost & Volumes RRP table 3.9.